ygao0719/data-structures-and-algorithms/401-code-challenges/Data-Structures/README.md

   - Define a method named add that accepts a value, and adds a new node with that value in the correct location in the binary search tree.
   - Define a method named contains that accepts a value, and returns a boolean indicating whether or not the value is in the tree at least once.

+19. FizzBuzzTree: takes a tree as an argument.
+- Without utilizing any of the built-in methods available to your language, determine weather or not the value of each node is divisible by 3, 5 or both, and change the value of each of the nodes:
+  - If the value is divisible by 3, replace the value with “Fizz”
+  - If the value is divisible by 5, replace the value with “Buzz”
+  - If the value is divisible by 3 and 5, replace the value with “FizzBuzz”

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 1. insert: Big O time is O(1), space is O(1),